-Relevant projects will employ novel materials (e.g., vertically-aligned carbon nanotubes, two-dimensional materials) or devices (e.g., transition edge sensors, superconducting nanowire single photon detectors) to expand the capabilities for infrared detection.
-Areas of particular interest include single photon detection at mid-infrared wavelengths, high sensitivity methods for far-infrared detection, and wide bandwidth UV-to-IR devices for absolute calibration of incident photon flux.
-A qualified candidate would already have expertise in at least some of the following areas: carbon nanotube device fabrication, 2D materials device fabrication, silicon nitride device fabrication, optical and e-beam lithography, FTIR spectroscopy, IR measurements, cryogenic experimental techniques, superconductivity, SQUID measurement techniques, and noise measurements.
+Relevant projects will employ novel devices (e.g., transition edge sensors, superconducting nanowire single photon detectors) or materials (e.g., vertically-aligned carbon nanotubes, 2D materials) to expand the capabilities for infrared detection.
+Areas of particular interest include single photon detection at mid-infrared wavelengths, high sensitivity methods for far-infrared detection, and wide bandwidth UV-IR devices for absolute calibration of incident photon flux.
+A qualified candidate would already have expertise in at least some of the following areas: single photon measurements (with superconducting nanowire detectors or transition edge sensors), cryogenic experimental techniques, infrared measurements, FTIR spectroscopy, device fabrication (superconductors, carbon nanotubes, 2D materials, or silicon nitride), optical and e-beam lithography, digital acquisition and control, superconductivity, SQUID measurement techniques, and noise measurements.

 Marsili F, Verma VB, Stern JA, Harrington S, Lita AE, Gerrits T, Vayshenker I, Baek B, Shaw MD, Mirin RP, Nam SW: Detecting single infrared photons with 93% system efficiency.
 Nature Photonics 7: 210, 2013.

 Tomlin NA, White M, Vayshenker I, Woods SI, Lehman JH: Planar electrical-substitution carbon nanotube cryogenic radiometer.
 Metrologia 52: 376, 2015.

 Thongrattanasiri S, Koppens FHL, Garcia de Abajo FJ: Complete Optical Absorption in Periodically Patterned Graphene.
 Physical Review Letters 108: 047401, 2012.